Medical questions & health advice by board certified doctors

-"Is scleroderma like psoriasis?
+"Is scleroderma like psoriasis?"

 Both of them cause hard skin right?
 Does scleroderma involve plates like psoriasis does?

 These plaques may initially be red and may eventually develop a classic silvery-white appearance.
 While the skin in these plaques is thickened, the rest of the body not affected by the plaques does not become hardened.
 Psoriasis is often associated with inflammation of joints and tendons, and can also cause changes in the finger- and toenails.
 Scleroderma, on the other hand, does not typically cause the skin to develop distinctive plaques like those seen in psoriasis.
 However, scleroderma does cause skin to become hardened and tight, classically affecting the digits and the face.
 Scleroderma is often associated with color changes in the fingers and toes that occurs with changes in temperature (called Raynaud's Phenomenon).
 Scleroderma can also affect the body beyond the skin, including damage to the internal organs, blood vessels and muscles.
 If you have any questions or concerns about scleroderma, psoriasis or any other conditions that may be affecting the skin, you should discuss them further with your primary care doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.